osmanramadan/osmanramadan/README.md

-I am Othman, a software engineer.
+I am Osman, a software engineer.
 I studied computer science and software engineering at the College of Computers and Artificial Intelligence, in addition to many online courses with platforms such as Yudesty.
 I am committed to providing innovative and smart technological solutions.
 I always strive to achieve the highest levels of quality and performance in every project I undertake.

 My ability to learn quickly and adapt to challenges makes me able to keep pace with technological developments and provide the most effective solutions.

 My services include, but are not limited to:

-- Website development using (React, Html, Javascript, Css, Nodejs, Express, Php)
+# Website development using (React, Html, Javascript, Css, Nodejs, Express, Php)

-- Programming applications for Android phones using (Dart, Flutter, Firebase)
+# Programming applications for Android phones using (Dart, Flutter, Firebase)

-- Database analysis, design and programming using (PostgresSQL, MySQL, PowerDesigner)
+# Database analysis, design and programming using (PostgresSQL, MySQL, PowerDesigner)

-- Desktop application programming using (Python)
+# Desktop application programming using (Python)

 ## 🛠️ Skills